RR-Priyadharshini/Typing-Speed-Tester-/README.md

-# Enhanced Typing Speed Tester
+# Typing Speed Tester (Custom Input Version)

-A Python-based GUI application to test your typing speed and accuracy.
-It features a countdown timer, calculates **WPM (Words Per Minute)** and **Accuracy**, and uses a clean Tkinter interface.
+This is a Python-based GUI application that lets users measure their typing speed and accuracy using their own custom input text.
+Built with Tkinter, the app provides a simple interface where users can input any paragraph, type it, and get real-time feedback on performance.

 # Features

--  Built-in timer
+- Enter your own paragraph for testing
--  Real-time calculation of WPM
+- Real-time timer updates
+- Calculates:
+  - Words Per Minute (WPM)
   - Accuracy percentage
--  Simple and interactive GUI using Tkinter
+- Simple and clean user interface
-- Sample paragraph auto-displayed for typing test
+- Option to restart the test anytime